 In this example, we are going to create a suppression rule to avoid having a lot of SUDO A program for UNIX-like computer operating systems that allows users to run programs with the security privileges of another user, by default the superuser.eventsAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall..
 You can create this rule whenever you trust the origin hostReference to a computer on a network., or because you need to do maintenance.
 This way you will avoid noise in your list of events.

 Note: You can also create your own rules from the Events page, which is an easier way to configure the matching conditions.
-See Creating Suppression Rules from the Events page for further information.
+See Creating Suppression Rules from the Events Page for more information.

 To create a suppression rule for avoiding SUDO events

-- Click Create Orchestration Rule > Create Suppression Rule.
+- Select Create Orchestration Rule > Create Suppression Rule.

-- Type a name for the rule, for instance Suppress SUDO events.
+- Enter a name for the rule, (for example, Suppress SUDO events).

 - Click Save Rule.

 The suppression rule has been created.
-You can see it from SETTINGS > RULES, see Suppression Rules from the Orchestration Rules page for further information.
+You can see it from Settings > Rules.
+See Suppression Rules from the Orchestration Rules page for more information.